USFCourseSelector-Spring-2019/Course-Selecter/docs/development.md

 # Code Sharing Practices

 In order to not conflict and constantly deal with merge conflicts as we develop together we will use [Pull Requests in GitHub](https://help.github.com/articles/about-pull-requests/).
-The flow of development will look similar to this example:
+This flow of development is called [Feature Branch Workflow](https://www.atlassian.com/git/tutorials/comparing-workflows/feature-branch-workflow) will look similar to this example:

 First, you go into the master branch and pull the latest changes by executing: